 \paragraph{\ding{175} Expert-based examination.}

-Furthermore, it's also possible that synthesized negative equations are actually correct (i.e., false negative options) --- even if the negative and positive equations are written differently, the final compiled results might be the same.
-To filter out the false negative equations and to have a final check on the classification instances, we then employ human experts to conduct a further data review.
+Furthermore, it's also possible that synthesized negative equations are actually correct (i.e., false negative) --- even if the negative and positive equations are written differently, the final compiled results might be the same.
+We then employ human experts to review the data further and filter out false negative equations, checking the classification instances for accuracy.

-We asked 5 senior Ph.D. students who are experienced in AI research to manually check all the instances.
-For each classification instance, we ask those human experts to consider the following criteria: i) \textbf{Are all four equations (both positive and negative) grammatically correct?} ii) \textbf{After compilation, is there only one correct answer?} We ask every human expert to use external LaTeX compilation tools (e.g., TeXlive), and identify the instances that cannot meet the criteria.
-Each instance is examined by at least two experts, and we only keep instances that all experts decide to keep.
-After this strict examination, a total of 1,049 instances are eventually kept (27.6\% instances are filtered)
+We asked 5 senior PhD students who are experienced in AI research to check all instances.
+We ask human experts to consider the following criteria for each positive equation and its negative counterparts (each pair): i) \textbf{Are all equations grammatically correct?} ii) \textbf{After compilation, are all negative equations different from the positive ones?} We ask every human expert to use external LaTeX compilation tools (e.g., TeXlive), and identify the pairs that cannot meet the criteria.
+Each pair is examined by at least two experts, and we only keep pairs that all experts decide to keep.
+After this strict examination, a total of 1,049 pairs are eventually kept (27.6\% pairs are filtered)